robotopia/dm-slider/doc/DataPipeline.md

 ## Binning {#binning}

-Binning refers to the amount of time and/or frequency averaging that happens after the Stokes parameters
+Binning refers to the amount of time and/or frequency averaging that happens after the Stokes parameter(s) have been formed.
+The amount of binning is set jointly by

+1. The user, and
+2. The maximum size of OpenGL textures and CUDA surfaces.

+To satisfy the second constraint, we fix the maximum size of the texture and surface to be 4096x4096 pixels.
+If, upon loading a new data set, there are fewer than 4096 channels, or fewer than 4096 time samples, then the texture and surface are created with the smaller dimensions, accordingly.